 4 Security Assumptions

-This section describes the potential security assumptions to be considered for the study specific to the objectives [2].
-The security aspects identified with respect to the zero trust security tenets in the context of the 5GC SBA in TR 33.894 [3] are still relevant and applicable for this study.
+This clause describes the potential security assumptions to be considered for the study specific to the objectives [2].
+The security aspects identified with respect to the zero trust security tenets in the context of the 5GC SBA in TR 33.894 [3] are still relevant and applicable for the present document.

 Assumption #1: Based on Objective 1 (i.e., Data exposure for security evaluation and monitoring) the operator has deployed a Security Function.